krystianwarda/krystianwarda.github.io/_posts/2021-06-07-quantity-survey-program.markdown

 ### Modules
 Modules allows separating code into parts holding related data and functionality.
 The division allows to expand the functions, without the risk of breaking whole program.

+### 3. Results

+Results are generated to Excel spreedsheets.